csalmeida/ruby-fundamentals/README.md

 Since `:b` also presents a `key` conflict even if they have the same values, the block logic also applies to it.

 The merge method also has a `merge!` version which replaces the contents of a hash.

+> There's a challenge available for this chapter: [Ruby Blanks](challenges/ruby-blanks.rb)